-Many people who struggle with self-esteem issues and/or social skills deficits may find it difficult to exhibit the qualities that attract others romantically.
+Many people who struggle with self-esteem issues or social skills deficits may find it difficult to exhibit the qualities that attract others romantically.
 Whether they do not feel confident in who they are express that both directly and indirectly, or if they present in awkward or uncomfortable ways and they don’t have any insight into it, these presentations can make it difficult for them to have positive experiences with potential romantic partners.

-While this is very plausible, it doesn’t necessarily meet criteria of a phobia, instead it is more a symptom of either depression, anxiety, or even a traumatic experience.
-If a person is experiencing significant impairment in their social life, occupational life, or overall health as a result of symptoms that cause them to experience anxiety around women, seeking support from a trained mental health professional can help them to improve their ability to manage their anxiety and improve their quality of life.
+Therapists treating specific phobias typically recommend engaging in cognitive behavioral therapy or exposure therapy.
+If one is experiencing significant impairment in their social life, occupational life, or overall health as a result of having severe anxiety around women, seeking support from a trained mental health professional can help them to improve their quality of life.